East London (bus company): Stratford (SD)

-History

 Stratford garage opened in 1992.
 It was a large yard on an old industrial estate by the River Lea, opposite the Hackney garage which was owned by First London.
-It was originally called Bow Midibus Base because it housed midibuses which had been previously based at Bow and West Ham.
+It was originally called Bow Midibus Base as it housed midibuses which had been previously based at Bow and West Ham.
 It also operated buses with rooftop flashing beacons for the London City Airport contract.